 Open Call Review Process

 The open call artwork submissions are reviewed by the Artist Advisory Board made up of artists and arts professionals from the region.
 The proposal selection process is highly competitive as Art League Houston receives many submissions each year.
 Artists are selected on overall quality and innovation.

 ALH’s commitment to supporting the growing needs of artists has been a driving force of the organization since its inception.
-In 2014, ALH was the first organization in Texas to become W.A.G.E.
-Certified pending, a program operated by Working Artists and the Greater Economy in New York.
+In 2014, ALH was the first arts organization in Texas to become W.A.G.E.
+Certified, a program operated by Working Artists and the Greater Economy in New York.